MarkPearl/Talk_NaturalOrderOfProgressionForTechnicalPractices/talk.md

 The first practice I would like to talk about is automating and democratizing the build.

-I've put this as the first practice because it is simple to do, yet I have come across many teams that just haven't done it.
+I've put this as the first practice because it is so simple to do, yet I have come across many teams that just haven't done it.

 When I refer to the build I am talking about the set of files that are packaged or generated that are required to for a system to run on a test or production environment.